jdferreira/data-processing-book/en/module6.md

         for enzyme_id in enzyme_list:

-            # Check if the sequence of this enzyme was not already saved
+            # Check to see if this enzyme was not already processed.
             if enzyme_id not in enzymes_saved:

                 # Establish the URL to open